Making sense of the genealogy of the Sudaniyaat

 She [Mare 4] produced the bay [Mare 5C] which Faysal bought, by a Kuhaylan al-Kharas stallion.

-Also, the old chestnut [Mare 4] produced by a Kuhaylan ‘Ajuz Abul-Hatchi, a chestnut mare [Mare 5D], dam of the red mare of ‘Abdallah Bey [Mare 6D], whose sire is al-Dahu the Kuhaylan Abu Ma’arif.
+Also, the old chestnut [Mare 4] produced, by a Kuhaylan ‘Ajuz Abul-Hatchi, a chestnut mare [Mare 5D], dam of the red mare of ‘Abdallah Bey [Mare 6D], whose sire is al-Dahu the Kuhaylan Abu Ma’arif.

-Also, the aforementioned old one [Mare 4] produced a chestnut [Mare 5E], from the Saqlawi horse of Hurayr, dam of the chestnut filly [Mare 6E] which Faris bought, daughter of al-A’raj.
+Also, the aforementioned old one [Mare 4] produced a chestnut [Mare 5E], from the Saqlawi horse of Hurayr, dam of the chestnut filly [Mare 6E] which Faris bought, a daughter of al-A’raj.

 The mare which Faysal took [Mare 5C], her dam is the old one which is with Ibn Sudan [Mare 4].